stivb/text2qti/README.md

 be given.
 Answers are restricted to a single line each and are treated as plain text, not Markdown.
 ```
-1. Who lives at the North Pole?
+1. Who lives at the North Pole
 *   Santa
 *   Santa Claus
 *   Father Christmas